jackolantern/greek/README.md

 I have been learning ancient Greek.
-Originally I jut wanted to read Marcus Aurelius, but now I am just translating everything I can get my hands on.
+Originally I just wanted to read Marcus Aurelius, but now I am just translating everything I can get my hands on.

 Every morning I do a few lines of one of the Homeric Hymns.